Burning Man festival exodus begins through drying mud

 But the National Weather Service forecasters said on Monday that the rain was over.

 "Yep, the rain cleared out of there," said Marc Chenard, a forecaster with the weather service's Weather Prediction Center in College Park, Maryland.
-"It'll be sunny today with temperatures in the 70s (Fahrenheit)."
+"It'll be sunny today with temperatures in the 70s (21 degrees Celsius)."

-The weather service said the general area received between three-quarters of an inch to 1.5 inches (1.9-3.8 cm) of rain since late Friday.
+The weather service said the general area received between 1.9-3.8cm of rain since late Friday.

 Some of the festivalgoers ignored the order to stay put over the weekend and attempted to walk or drive out to the highway.